 The Confederation has authority in respect of all areas that have been entrusted to it by the federal Constitution.
-The cantons exercise sovereign rights which are not assigned to the Confederation.
-They also exercise rights which the federal Constitution does not forbid them to exercise by a specific rule.
+The cantons exercise the rights which are not assigned to the Confederation or reserved for another body by the federal Constitution.